NickPTaylor/imbtools/README.md

 # imbtools

-A flask app for IMB work.
+It intended that this app will provide tools for a range of IMB work.
+The first version will provide a web-based tool for authoring and compiling rota reports.
+The app is written in Python and uses the Flask framework.